 Richard acquired the castle from his father-in-law, Richard Neville, Earl of Warwick, or 'Warwick the Kingmaker' whose lands he inherited on the death of the latter at the Battle of Barnet in 1471.

-By the spring of 1485 the King was aware that Henry Tudor planned a further invasion.
-He waited at Nottingham for news, to ensure the loyalty of Lord Stanley, he kept his eldest son, George, Lord Strange, hostage by his side.
+By the spring of 1485, the King was aware that Henry Tudor planned a further invasion.
+Tudor, now in Paris, had secured the support of the French regent Anne of Beaujeu, who supplied him with troops for an invasion of England.
+Richard waited at Nottingham for news, to ensure the loyalty of Lord Stanley, whom he now distrusted, he kept his eldest son, George, Lord Strange, hostage by his side.

 Henry Tudor embarked from Harfleur and landed at Mill Bay in Pembrokeshire, South Wales on 7 August, then celebrated as the Feast of the Transfiguration.
 Wales was traditionally a Lancastrian stronghold, where Henry gathered much support from the Welsh, amassing an army of around 5,000.
 He was accompanied by his paternal uncle Jasper Tudor, Earl of Pembroke and John de Vere, Earl of Oxford, and around 2,000 French mercenaries.
 The town of Shrewsbury opened its gates to him on 15th August and from there he advanced through Stafford and Atherstone.